Corrosion engineering: Good design to prevent corrosion situations

 Corrosion engineering involves good design.
 Using a rounded edge rather than an acute edge reduces corrosion.
 Also not coupling by welding or other joining method, two dissimilar metals to avoid galvanic corrosion is best practice.
 Avoiding having a small anode (or anodic material) next to a large cathode (or cathodic material) is good practice.
 As an example, weld material should always be more noble than the surrounding material.
 Corrosion in ballast tanks on marine vessels can be an issue if good design is not undertaken.
 Other examples include simple design such as material thickness.
 In a known corrosion situation the material can just be made thicker so it will take much longer to corrode.

 Material selection to prevent corrosion situations

-Correct selection of the material by the design engineer affects the design life of a structure.
+Correct selection of the material by the design engineer affects the design life of a structure or pipeline which is very relevant in the Oil and Gas Industry.
 Sometimes stainless steel is not the correct choice and carbon steel would be better.
 There is a misconception that stainless steel has excellent corrosion resistance and will not corrode.
 This is not always the case and should not be used to handle deoxygenated solutions for example, as the stainless steel relies on oxygen to maintain passivation and is also susceptible to crevice corrosion.

 Galvanizing or hot-dip galvanizing is used to coat steel with a layer of metallic zinc.
 Lead or antimony are often added to the molten zinc bath, and also other metals have been studied.